sultan-nassar/CardReactApp/README.md

-**at the second terminal** you have to navigate to the project directory by writing **Run Cd CardAppFinalProject
+e.**at the second terminal** you have to navigate to the project directory by writing **Run Cd CardAppFinalProject
 **Run Cd card-app-sultan
 **Run npm i